FrostMiser/Frostica-Adventure-Bot/README.md

 * !spellbook - Lists the spells in your spellbook.
 * !chop - Chop trees in the area.
 * !hunt - Hunt for wild animals in the area.
-* !craft <item> - Craft an item using items in your inventory.
-* !recipes - Display a list of crafting recipes.

 ## Survival
 To survive, you will need to find food and water.
 Eat food or drink water stored in your inventory with !use <item>.